 March 1st, 2018

-We fixed the syncronization problem that prevented Mendix Cloud v3 users from seeing their latest nightly backups.
+- We fixed the synchronization problem that prevented Mendix Cloud v3 users from seeing their latest nightly backups.

 February 27th, 2018

-We fixed the issue that prevented SAP Cloud users from viewing the Mobile App section properly.
+- We fixed an issue that prevented SAP Cloud users from viewing the Mobile App section properly.

 February 23rd, 2018